NETWAYS/foreman-training/advanced/02_cleanup.md

 Puppet Code underneath "/etc/puppet/environments".
 Other configuration management solutions will be handled in a similar way.

-To backup the Smart proxy, archive the folder "/etc/foreman-proxy" and do not forget about the managed service.
+To backup the Smart Proxy, archive the folder "/etc/foreman-proxy" and do not forget about the managed service.
 For this follow the instructions for the service.
-With the "Orchestration rebuilder" feature, the Foreman can also rebuild all configuration issued via the Smart proxy from the "All Hosts" menu as an action.
+With the "Orchestration rebuilder" feature, the Foreman can also rebuild all configuration issued via the Smart Proxy from the "All Hosts" menu as an action.

 Katello adds to additional components requiring backup.
 Candlepin uses its own database which needs to be backuped.
 The same with Pulp which also requires you to archive the content if not everything could be downloaded again.
 The recommended way to run a backup for Katello is using foreman-maintain, we will discuss at the end of the section.